NEDC Baby Counter: 1221

 Myth: Embryo quality decreases or they expire the longer they are stored.

 Fact: As long as embryos are stored correctly in liquid nitrogen, they may be viable indefinitely.
-A child was born in England from embryos stored for 21 years, and we at the NEDC have had numerous births after storage periods between 15 – 20 years.
+In 2020, a healthy NEDC baby was born from an embryo stored for more than 27 years, and we have had numerous births after storage periods between 15 – 20 years.

 Myth: Genetic parents could change their mind and obtain custody of the child(ren) born.